IIT Indore: History

 Founded in 2009, it is one of the eight new Indian Institutes of Technology (IITs) established by the Ministry of Human Resource Development, Government of India under The Institutes of Technology (Amendment) Act, 2011 which declares eight new IITs as well as the conversion of Institute of Technology, Banaras Hindu University as IIT.
 The Act was passed in the Lok Sabha on 24 March 2011 and by the Rajya Sabha on 30 April 2012.

 Arjun Singh, the then HRD minister of India laid the foundation stone of IIT Indore on 17 February 2009 in its permanent campus located in Simrol, Indore, Madhya Pradesh.
 The institute worked from 2009 to 2010 in a temporary campus at Institute of Engineering and Technology of Devi Ahilya Vishwavidyalaya under mentorship of IIT Bombay with Dr. Pradeep Mathur as the founding director.
 The first batch of IIT Indore graduated in 2013, and the institute celebrated its first Convocation Day on 8 June 2013.
 Dr. Suhas Joshi, Professor of Mechanical Engineering and Dean of Alumni & Corporate relations at IIT Bombay has been appointed as the new director at IIT Indore who succeeds the officiating director, Dr. Neelesh Kumar Jain.

 Campus

 IIT Indore is located at Simrol, Khandwa Road.
+This is in the Dr Ambedkar Nagar Mhow tehsil of Indore district.
 The campus sprawls across 501.42 acres.
 IIT Indore moved from the two rented campuses to its permanent campus in Simrol in October 2015.